 In Southeast, the department is using mark-recapture methods with external tags and fin clips to estimate abundance and exploitation rates for sablefish in the NSEI Subdistrict.
-Sablefish are captured with pot gear in June, marked with a tag and a fin clip then released.
-Tags are recovered from the fishery and fish are counted at the processing plants and observed for fin-clips.
-The Allowable Biological Catch (ABC) for 2010 was based on the 2008 Petersen-estimated number of sablefish fish in NSEI.
-The forecast for 2010 was made by decrementing the 2009 estimate to account for natural mortality, and adding a number of age-4 recruits equal to that of 2008.
-Each age class was converted to biomass using the average weight of that age class from the 2009 commercial fishery.
-The forecast for 2010 was 19,097,883 round pounds of sablefish.
-An $F{50\%}$ (=0.071) harvest rate was applied to the point estimate of the forecasted biomass to give a ABC of 1,250,961 round pounds.
-This represents a 3% decrease from the 2009 ABC (1,290,868 round pounds).
-In addition to the mark-recapture work, an annual longline survey is conducted in

-NSEI to provide biological data as well as relative abundance information.
+Sablefish are captured with pot gear in May or June, marked with a tag and a fin clip then released.
+Tags are recovered from the fishery and fish are counted at the processing plants and observed for finclips.
+The allowable biological catch (ABC) for 2011 was based on the 2010 Petersen-estimated number of sablefish fish in NSEI.
+The forecast for 2011 was made by decrementing the 2010 estimate to account for natural mortality, and adding a number of age-4 recruits equal to that of 2010.
+Each age class was converted to biomass using the average weight of that age class from the 2010 commercial fishery.
+The forecast for 2011 was 16,284,116 round pounds of sablefish.
+An $F{50\%}$ (=0.070) harvest rate was applied to the point estimate of the forecasted biomass to give a ABC of 1,046,873 round pounds.
+This represents a 16% decrease from the 2010 ABC (1,250,961 round pounds).
+In addition to the mark-recapture work, an annual longline survey is conducted in NSEI to provide biological data as well as relative abundance information.
 In SSEI only an annual longline survey is conducted to provide biological data as well as relative abundance information.
-(Contact Sherri Dressel).
+Unlike NSEI, the department does not currently estimate the absolute abundance of SSEI sablefish.
+There appears to be substantial movement of sablefish in and out of the SSEI area, which violates the assumption of a closed population, consequently, Peterson mark-recapture estimates of abundance or exploitation rates are not possible for this fishery.
+Instead, the SSEI sablefish population is managed based on relative abundance trends from survey and fishery CPUE data, as well as with survey and fishery biological data that are used to describe the age and size structure of the population and detect recruitment events.
+(Contact Kristen Green).

 There are three separate internal water areas in Alaska which have state-managed limited-entry commercial sablefish fisheries.
-The NSEI and SSEI (Southeast Region), and the Prince William Sound Inside District (Central Region) each have separate seasons and guideline harvest ranges.
+The NSEI and SSEI (Southeast Region), and the Prince William Sound Inside District (Central Region) each have separate seasons and GHRs.
 In the Cook Inlet Area there is an open access sablefish fishery.

 In the Southeast Region both the SSEI and NSEI sablefish fisheries have been managed under a license limitation program since 1984.
-In 1994 the BOF adopted regulations implementing an equal share quota system where the annual guideline harvest level was divided equally between permit holders and the season was extended to allow for a more orderly fishery.
+In 1994 the BOF adopted regulations implementing an equal share quota system where the annual GHL was divided equally between permit holders and the season was extended to allow for a more orderly fishery.
 In 1997 the BOF adopted this equal share system as a permanent management measure for both the NSEI and SSEI sablefish fisheries.
+There are currently 79 permit holders eligible to fish in 2011 in NSEI and 23 permit holders eligible to fish in SSEI.